Terms & Conditions

 Your booking is as contracted for the number of nights and people.
 You are not allowed to have additional people staying in the room over and above the number contracted (i.e. you cannot have four people sleeping in the triple room) without prior agreement.
 Crossways Guest House reserves the right to charge the full rate for any such unauthorised stay and/or to terminate the booking.
 In this eventuality, we will levy a charge of 75% of the agreed booking fee for any unused nights.

 All cancellations of accommodation must be given at least 24 hours prior to your arrival date, thereafter a full charge will be made for the first night.
-This applies for bookings for stays up to 31 December 2021, the cancellation period is 48 hours thereafter.
 We also reserve the right to charge for 75% of booked value for consecutive nights if we are unable to resell your room.
 We reserve the right to charge for unused nights in the event of an early departure.

 Crossways Guest House is unable to accommodate children under the age of 11.